awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.howitworks.md

 **Note**
 If your customer managed CMK remains inaccessible to the DynamoDB service for longer than seven days, the table is archived and can no longer be accessed\.
 DynamoDB creates an on\-demand backup of your table, and you are billed for it\.
 You can use this on\-demand backup to restore your data to a new table\.
 To initiate the restore, the last customer managed CMK on the table must be enabled, and DynamoDB must have access to it\.
+If your customer managed CMK that was used to encrypt a global table replica is inaccessible DynamoDB will remove this replica from the replication group\.
+The replica will not be deleted and replication will stop from and to this region, 20 hours after detecting the customer managed CMK as inaccessible\.

 ## Notes on Using Managed CMKs<a name="managed-cmk-notes"></a>